virtuozzo/cloudscripting-docs/docs/reference/events.md

 ```
 ## Events filtering

-Events can be filtered by *nodeGroup*, *nodeType* and *nodeId* parameters.
-Events filtering is optional.
-By default every event is listened by all environment.
-As a result, the defined actions will be executed only when called events match specified filter rules.
+Optionally, events can be filtered by nodeGroup, nodeType and nodeId parameters.
+As a result, the defined actions will be executed only when the called event matches specified filter rules.
+<br><br>
+Otherwise (i.e. if no filtering rules are specified), every Event is listened by all environment entities.

 ###By nodeGroup
 ```